 Is being well educated important?
 Of course.

 Being an intelligent individual is always a great tool to being successful in life.
 However, there are more pieces to the puzzle than just that.
-Being able to navigate Excel, code a website or build a rocket is considered a hard skill.
+Being able to navigate Excel, code a website or build a rocket are considered hard skills.

 The skills that are needed to work and get along with others are known as soft skills.
 Are you a leader?
 Can you communicate with others?
 Do you keep a positive outlook?
 Are you able to work in groups?
 The list goes on.